Mrxyy/react-runner-swc/README.md

 - [CodeMirror for React Runner](https://react-runner-codemirror.vercel.app/)
 - [Storybook Addon](https://storybook.js.org/addons/storybook-addon-react-runner/)

-## react-live-runner
+## react-live-runner-swc

 `react-runner` is inspired by [react-live](https://github.com/FormidableLabs/react-live) heavily, I love it, but I love arrow functions for event handlers instead of bind them manually as well as other modern features, and I don't want to change my code to be compliant with restrictions, so I created this project, use [Sucrase](https://github.com/alangpierce/sucrase) instead of [Bublé](https://github.com/bublejs/buble) to transpile the code.

-If you are using `react-live` in your project and want a smooth transition, `react-live-runner` is there for you which provide the identical way to play with, and `react-live-runner` re-exports `react-runner` so you can use everything in `react-runner` by importing `react-live-runner`
+If you are using `react-live` in your project and want a smooth transition, `react-live-runner-swc` is there for you which provide the identical way to play with, and `react-live-runner-swc` re-exports `react-runner` so you can use everything in `react-runner` by importing `react-live-runner-swc`

 ```jsx
 import {